Patents, Trademarks, Copyrights

 What does it really take to sell an idea?
 During this presentation, Stephen discussed the latest strategy he has developed to license ideas using merely a provisional patent application.
-As his latest book Sell Your Ideas With or Without a Patent lays out,
+As his latest book Sell Your Ideas With or Without a Patent

 effective intellectual property demands business strategy.
 Many of the products he has licensed required no intellectual property protection whatsoever.
 But he also knows what it takes to protect a big idea.
 Key successfully defended his ownership of Spinformation -

 a rotating label innovation featured on multiple products, protected by 20 U.S. and international patents, and the recipient of more than 13 industry awards - in Federal Court.
 Learn how to write provisional patent applications for the U.S. market